TACC/Lmod/docs/source/030_installing.rst

 Lmod has a large number of configuration options.
 They are discussed in the Configuring Lmod Guide.
-This section is here will describe how to get Lmod installed quickly by using the defaults:
+This section is here will describe how to get Lmod installed quickly by using the defaults.

 .. note ::